facebook/react-native-website/docs/view.md

 ### `aria-valuetext`

-It is the textual description of the component.
-Has precedence over the `accessibilityValue.text` prop.
+Represents the textual description of the component.
+Has precedence over the `text` value in the `accessibilityValue` prop.

 | Type   |
 | ------ |